danbev/learning-ai/notes/transformers.md

 It's important to note that despite the "classification" origin of its name, the "CLS" token is used in all tasks where we need an aggregate representation of the entire sequence, whether it's classification, named entity recognition, etc.

+For example, if we're classifying a sentence as positive or negative (sentiment analysis), we'd feed the sentence into BERT, which would add the "CLS" token to the start of the sentence.
+BERT processes the entire sequence and outputs a vector for each token, but we would only use the vector corresponding to the "CLS" token to make the positive/negative prediction.
 ```

+Bert-small has 4 encoders and 15M learnable parameters.
+Bert-base has 12 encoders and 110M learnable parameters.
+Bert-large has 24 encoders and 340M learnable parameters.

 ### T5

 ### Scaled dot product attention
 In standard attention uses 3 martixes, a query matrix, a key matrix, and a value
 matrix.
-The query and key matrixes contain wieghts, and the value matrix
+The query and key matrixes contain weights, and the value matrix
-contains an embedding of the value.
+contains an embedding of the value (the input).

 We start with our tokenized input, the embedded vector(s) that represents some
-text, to in this example we assume that the input has already been through
+text, so in this example we assume that the input has already been through
 BERT's preprocessing.

 We can call this vector X, and lets say the dimension of this is 4 and that we
 have two tokens:
 ```